BartOtten/routex/README.md

 advised to transition to Routex for a more robust solution.

 When considering `Routex` against `CLDR Routes`, it's akin to comparing Apple to Linux.
-CLDR Routes maintains a fixed scope and enjoys a shared configuration with other CLDR packages.
-Routex on the other hand boasts a dynamic scope providing maximum freedom.
-Its primary advantages over CLDR Routes include its expansive scope facilitated by its extension mechanism and the minimized necessity for code modifications throughout a codebase.
+CLDR Routes maintains a fixed branch and enjoys a shared configuration with other CLDR packages.
+Routex on the other hand boasts a dynamic branch providing maximum freedom.
+Its primary advantages over CLDR Routes include its expansive branch facilitated by its extension mechanism and the minimized necessity for code modifications throughout a codebase.

 ### History